XxKidDowdallxX/Vampirism-Dark-Mode/README.md

 The code, writings, and textures found within this repository are covered by the Attribution-NonCommercial-ShareAlike 4.0 International license, found under the following URL: https://creativecommons.org/licenses/by-nc-sa/4.0/.

 ### Credits
-nebulr (curseforge.com/members/nebulr) for the Default Dark Mode texture pack. maxanier (curseforge.com/members/maxanier) for the Vampirism mod.
-Cheaterpaul (curseforge.com/members/cheaterpaul) for the Vampirism mod.
+nebulr (curseforge.com/members/nebulr) for the Default Dark Mode texture pack.\n maxanier (curseforge.com/members/maxanier) for the Vampirism mod.\n Cheaterpaul (curseforge.com/members/cheaterpaul) for the Vampirism mod.\n